djatom17/e-portfolio/README.md

 ```

 3. The retrieved data is then process in React JS to be displayed appropriately on the web-app.
-The code from *ProfileData.js* below shows an example of how functions are used format the data.
+The code from *ProfileData.js* below shows an example of how functions are used to format the data.

 ```
 export function getElements (lst)